 landscaped and groomed, and the buildings and parking area maintained in condition on par

-and Iris, who have reinvested their money and countless hours providing Tulare with an
+Mr. Mehan, who has reinvested his money and countless hours providing Tulare with an

-and Iris have received numerous awards in recognition of their contributions to the
+Mr. and Mrs. Mehan have received numerous awards in recognition of their contributions to the

 The latest major additions to The Village, are Vallarta Supermarkets and Fallas Paredes

 Department Store.
-Phil and Iris, as well as Village tenants and the community at
+Mr. and Mrs. Mehan, along with Village tenants and the community at

-large, are welcoming these two great businesses to Tulare with open arms.
+large, is welcoming these two great businesses to Tulare with open arms.
 Vallarta and Fallas

 are among the most energetic and dynamic retail establishments in California today,